 An applicant has one year from the date of notification of

-successful completion of all the examination requirements to apply to the
+successful completion of all the examination and experience requirements to apply to the

 Department for a license.
 If an applicant fails to apply within one year,